RyanFok8/Kibana-Test-for-RDFox/README.md

 * 1.5 GB of RAM

 ## Setting up
 #### Windows

-If you are using the legacy Hyper-V mode of _Docker Desktop for Windows_, ensure [File Sharing][win-filesharing] is enabled for the `C:` drive.
+If you are using the legacy Hyper-V mode of _Docker Desktop for Windows_, ensure [File Sharing](https://docs.docker.com/desktop/settings/windows/#file-sharing) is enabled for the `C:` drive.

 #### macOS